- Block DoS & DDos attacks

-Lync Edge Access Control is an innovative security solution, which prevents account lockout.
-Lync Edge Access Control is specifically designed to meet the security requirements of organizations that wish to safely connect computers from outside the corporate network to their Lync server.
+Skype for Business (Lync) Edge Access Control is an innovative security solution, which prevents account lockout.
+Skype Edge Access Control is specifically designed to meet the security requirements of organizations that wish to safely connect computers from outside the corporate network to their Skype server.

 Connecting computers and mobile devices to Edge servers from outside exposes the network to serious risks.

 While the main threat is to mobile devices as they are less controlled, connecting desktops, and laptops, to Skype services is also risky because this requires access to the Active Directory and exposes the organization to account lockout issues.

 Account lockout might be the result of:

 - The user changed the Active Directory password, but did not change his computer settings

 - The username (without the password) being obtained by a hacker who tried to log in several times

 - The system became the target of DDoS, Dos and brute force attacks.
 Such attacks can result in an unavailable network and cause significant business damage